 The first step is denial, as they say.
 The next is acceptance.

-I have a handy worksheet that you can find and download here.
+I have a handy VA Delegation Worksheet that you can download here.
 It will help you to figure out what you can delegate (some people have a difficult time with this part).

 Once you know what to delegate, and you’ve found a VA you think you might like to work with, it’s time to get some questions answered: